jooapa/jammer/README.md

-# Jammer - Play songs from cli with youtube and soundcloud support
+# Jammer — Play songs in cli with youtube and soundcloud support

 ![banner](https://raw.githubusercontent.com/jooapa/jammer/main/.github/img/jammer-banner.gif)

 <br>

 *In this example I first open the PvZ playlist from SoundCloud.
 Then I delete some songs at the start using the `delete`.
 Then I save the current playlist to name `plant`.
-After exiting i use the inline cli-playlist tool `jammer playlist play plant` this will play the plant playlist.*
+After exiting i use the inline cli-playlist tool `jammer playlist play plant` this will play the plant playlist.* (**This is old, now you would press `shift + O` and type the name of the playlist.**)

 ## Introduction

-- Jammer is a simple CLI music player that supports playing songs from local files, youtube and soundcloud.
-For `Windows`, `Linux` and `OSX`.
+Tired of opening up a browser or app to play music, and even then you can't play local files or the songs are in multiple places.
+Jammer is a simple CLI music player that supports playing songs from **local files**, **Youtube** and **Soundcloud**.
+For **`Windows`**, *`Linux`*.

-- The player doesn't stream the songs but downloads them to local storage.
+Jammer is made for adding songs to single or multiple playlists for ease of use.

-- It can also make these playlists that can be saved and loaded later.
+- The player doesn't stream the songs, but downloads them to local storage.
-- The jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.
+- The Jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.
-- It uses [Bass](https://www.un4seen.com/) for playing the songs, [SoundCloudExplode](https://github.com/jerry08/SoundCloudExplode), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) for downloading the songs and [Spectre.Console](https://github.com/spectreconsole/spectre.console) for the UI.
+- Jammer uses [Bass](https://www.un4seen.com/) for playing the songs, [SoundCloudExplode](https://github.com/jerry08/SoundCloudExplode), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) for downloading the songs and [Spectre.Console](https://github.com/spectreconsole/spectre.console) for the UI.

 ## Install/Update